Royal Palaces of Abomey: History

-The official history of the kingdom were recorded and followed through a series of polychrome earthen bas-reliefs.
+The official history of the kingdom was recorded and followed through a series of polychrome earthen bas-reliefs.

 Culture

-Dahomean culture was deep rooted with intense reverence for the kings of Dahomey and with great religious significance.
+Dahomean culture was deeply rooted in intense reverence for the kings of Dahomey and with great religious significance.
 Each king was symbolised on a "common appliquéd quilt".
 Ceremonies were part of the culture, with human sacrifice as one of the practices.

 Traditional architecture

 Layout

 The town where the palaces were built was surrounded by a mud wall with a circumference estimated at 10 km, pierced by six gates, and protected by a ditch 1.5 m deep, filled with a dense growth of prickly acacia, the usual defence of West African strongholds.
 Within the walls were villages separated by fields, several royal palaces, a market-place and a large square containing the barracks.
 The average thickness of the walls was about 1+1/2 ft, which maintained cool temperatures inside the palace rooms.